Redone0001/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 ![](moduletooltips.png)

-- Temporary Auto-Cycle - During TPPH's and NRF's we now allow pilots to "CTRL+Left click" their Bastion modules to maximise bastion time, this method of bastioning is a temporary auto-cycle and doesnt require the pilot to enable auto-cycle thus keeping your SRP intact.
+- Temporary Auto-Cycle - During TPPH's we now allow pilots to "CTRL+Left click" their Bastion modules to maximise bastion time, this method of bastioning is a temporary auto-cycle and doesnt require the pilot to enable auto-cycle thus keeping your SRP intact.
 You will stay in bastion until you manually de-cycle, however the next time you click bastion it will still automatically de-cycle.
 Care should still be taken not to Bastion when you are out of position.
 See the [Anchoring Guide](/guide/anchoring) for specifics on positioning.

 - Kronos - As a Kronos pilot we encourage our pilots to bastion as much as possible to maximise their DPS and to help consolidate aggro.
 During TCRC's **IF YOU HOLD BASTION SPECIALIST BADGE** you should be pressing the bastion button until a switch occurs onto you.
 Switches occur every minute and bastion cycles are 60 seconds, so you can safely get one bastion cycle in between switches in your Kronos fit.
 Learning to watch lasers can make this process much easier.
 You should still take care not to over bastion with aggro.